The national gas network can continue to deliver the least cost, least disruptive decarbonisation of Ireland's heating sector.

 Why gas and the gas network provide a smart solution to decarbonising heating.

-It is 3 times cheaper to use the gas network to decarbonise heating for the 1 million homes located on or close to the network.
+It is three times cheaper to use the existing gas network to decarbonise heating for the one million homes and businesses located on or close to the network than to electrify.

 Our vision to decarbonise heat